 Guest authorship /Co-authorship

-All individuals who made significant scientific contributions to the research work should be given the opportunity to be included as coauthors.
+All individuals who made significant scientific contributions to the research work should be given the opportunity to be included as co-authors.
 Other persons who contributed to the study should be acknowledged, but need not be identified as coauthors.
 Every coauthor should be aware of the content of an article to be submitted, agree to its submission, and share appropriate responsibility for the work.
-Any individual unable to take appropriate responsibility for the article should not be included as a coauthor.
+Any individual unable to take appropriate responsibility for the article should not be included as a co-author.

 Authorship is the process of deciding whose names belong on a research paper.
 In many cases, research evolves from collaboration and assistance between experts and colleagues.
 Some of this assistance will require acknowledgement and some will require joint authorship.
-Each person listed as an author on an article should have significantly contributed to both the research and writing.
+Each person listed as an author of an article should have significantly contributed to both the research and writing.
 In addition, all listed authors must be prepared to accept full responsibility for the content of the research article.

 Plagiarism and self-plagiarism